shopware/docs/guides/installation/from-scratch.md

-# Installation from scratch
+# Installation from Scratch

-If it's *impossible* to get docker up and running on your development environment you can install Shopware 6 locally.
+If it is *impossible* to get Docker up and running on your development environment, you can install Shopware 6 locally.

 {% hint style="info" %}
-Be aware this will be a vastly more complex solution since additional system requirements then need to be managed by you, however you may experience better control over your local setup configuration
+Be aware that this will be a vastly more complex solution since additional system requirements then need to be managed by you.
+However, you may experience better control over your local setup configuration.
 {% endhint %}

 ## Prerequisites

-- A Linux-based operating system (Windows installation is not covered here, but notes are provided about installing within a WSL instance)
+- A Linux-based operating system (Windows installation is not covered here, but notes are provided about installing within a WSL instance).
-- An [Apache2 server installation](https://httpd.apache.org/docs/2.4/install.html) within the Linux-based operating system you have selected
+- An [Apache2 server installation](https://httpd.apache.org/docs/2.4/install.html) within the Linux-based operating system you have selected.
-- Installation of all of the required packages mentioned in the [Installation overview](overview.md), there are two main goals you need to accomplish.
+- Installation of all the required packages mentioned in the [Installation overview](overview.md).
+There are two main goals you need to accomplish.

-Please note that this guide is rather based on plugin development and contribution.
-If you need a template for full composer-based shop projects, please refer to the [production template](https://github.com/shopware/production).
+Please note that this guide is based on plugin development and contribution.
+If you need a template for full composer-based shop projects, refer to the [production template](https://github.com/shopware/production).

-## Setting up your webserver
+## Setting up your web server

 Firstly, we need to set up Apache to locate Shopware 6.
-If you wish you could configure Nginx to serve your shopware installation, but in this guide we will explain an Apache2 installation.
+If you wish, you could configure Nginx to serve your shopware installation, but this guide explains to you about Apache2 installation.

 ### VHost configuration

-In order to do this, you should add a vhost definition to your Apache site configuration.
+Firstly, you must add a vhost definition to your Apache site configuration.

 1) Create a file with the following pattern: `/etc/apache2/sites-available/*.conf`.
 Here we will create a file called `/etc/apache2/sites-available/shopware-install.conf`

-1) Within the created `shopware-install.conf` file place the following configuration:
+2) Within the created `shopware-install.conf` file, place the following configuration:

 ```text
 <VirtualHost *:80>